phyloref/jphyloref/README.md

   `input.owl` by comparing their resolution with the expected resolution recorded in the file.

+Full documentation of the API is included in the source code as [Javadoc] comments.
+It is also available online [at javadoc.io].

 # Build and execution instructions

 JPhyloRef can be built from source by running `mvn package` from the root directory of this repository.
 This will create a JAR file in the `target/` directory, which can be executed by running,